 At Symondsbury Primary School we are proud of our History and Geography Curriculum and the way in which it inspires learners.
 Topics are taught in engaging ways involving trips, workshops and visits as appropriate.
-We have recently introduced the ‘Now Press Play’ resource to further bring topics to life for the children.
-Introducing ‘Fabulous Finishes’ to our topics have added further purpose and depth to our learning as the children share what they have learnt with parents and others through a variety of ways, all planned by themselves.
+The children work towards a ‘Fabulous Finish’ which provides further purpose and depth to our learning as the children share what they have learnt with parents and others through a variety of ways, all planned by themselves.

 Read on to find out about our intent and aims of our Geography and History Curriculum.